CatalystCode/corpus-to-graph-genomics/README.md

 | Deployment Name | Description                       |
 | --------------- | --------------------------------- |
-| Scalable        | Deploys each web job to a separate web app, <br>enabling you to create an app service plan that scales <br> according to CPU % or queue message count.
+| Scalable        | Deploys each web job to a separate web app, <br>enabling the creation of an app service plan that scales <br> according to CPU % or queue message count.
 | Slim            | All web jobs will be deployed to the same web app, which will cost fewer resources.

 The **Slim Deployment** (aka "All in one") exists under `azure-deployment\Templates\all-in-one`.